dvelazquez1282/netberry-tasks-manager/README.md

 [] Build the task manager page
-[] Redirect after the login to the task manager page [] Redirect after refresh (if the user is authenitcated) to the task manager page [] Implement the tasks table in the task manager page (with pagination, filter by type, ordering by date of the tasks) [] Implement the new action (with a modal)
+[] Redirect after the login to the task manager page [] Redirect after refresh (if the user is authenitcated) to the task manager page [] Implement the tasks table in the task manager page [] Implement the new action (with a modal)
 [] Implement the edition action (with a modal)
 [] Implement the delete action (with a confirmation modal)